 The first fort on Wall’s west-most flank was started in a military settlement in what is now the village of Bowness-On-Solway.
 I caught a bus there from Carlisle.
 On this flat marshy coast on south side of the Solway firth, a wide flat body of water beyond which which is Scotland, it is not hard to guess where the stones of Hadrian’s Wall ended up.
 The parish church of St Michael was reputed to be located on the Roman Fort’s granary.

-This eight-hundred plus year old building, constructed from the remains of a eighteen-hundred year old structure, also housed a stone of a more recent date, a mere one-hundred-and-sixty odd years old.
+This eight-hundred plus year old building, constructed out of the remains of a eighteen-hundred year old structure, also housed a stone of a more recent date, a mere one-hundred-and-sixty odd years old.
 The sun was in the wrong direction,

 They also farmed at Cardurnock, to the west of Bowness-on-Solway.
 I tried to walk to there but the hour of the last bus back to my accommodation in Carlisle defeated me.
 I did, however, get to experience what the surrounding land felt like.